Attempts to escape Oflag IV-C: The death of Michael Sinclair

 There was only one confirmed fatality during the escape attempts: British Lieutenant Michael Sinclair in September 1944.
 Sinclair attempted a repeat of the 1941 French over the wire escape.
 Security officer Eggers warned him after which Sinclair was fired upon by guards.
 A bullet hit Sinclair on the elbow and ricocheted through his heart.

+Sinclair's death was one of two events explicitly excluded from the document attesting to the prisoners' good care that they signed in April 1945.
 The Germans buried Sinclair in Colditz cemetery with full military honours — his casket was draped with a Union Jack flag made by the German guards, and he received a seven-gun salute.
 Post-war he was awarded the Distinguished Service Order, the only man to receive it for escaping during World War II.
 He is currently buried in grave number 10.1.14 at Berlin War Cemetery in the Charlottenburg-Wilmersdorf district of Berlin.

 The Red Cross tea chest

 Because of his very small stature, Flight Lieutenant Dominic Bruce was known ironically as the "medium-sized man".
 He arrived at Colditz in 1942 (after attempting to escape from Spangenberg Castle disguised as a Red Cross doctor).
 When a new commandant arrived at Colditz in the summer of the same year, he enforced rules restricting prisoners' personal belongings.
 On 8 September, POWs were told to pack up all excess belongings and an assortment of boxes was delivered to carry them into storage.
 Dominic Bruce seized the opportunity and was packed inside of a Red Cross packing case, three feet square, with just a file and a 40 ft rope made of bed sheets.
 Bruce was then taken to a storeroom on the third floor of the German Kommandantur, and that night made his escape.
-The following morning the German guards stationed found the danging bed rope.
+The following morning the German guards stationed found the dangling bed rope.
 When they entered the storeroom, they found the empty box on which Bruce had inscribed Die Luft in Colditz gefällt mir nicht mehr.
 Auf Wiedersehen! — "The air in Colditz no longer pleases me.
 See you later!"
 Bruce was recaptured a week later trying to stow aboard a Swedish ship in Danzig.